WLS Is Not Brain Surgery: A Mental Health Professional’s PerspectiveNovember 1, 2017

 It Is Important To Remember That WLS Is Not Brain Surgery

 Similarly, WLS is not like any other surgery.
 WLS is a tool, as well as a treatment for obesity.
-The surgeon is NOT changing your brain, your thoughts, or your emotions (although there is some interesting research and evidence that there are some changes in the brain that occur after surgery), but at the end of the day, individuals who choose to have bariatric surgery need to work on their behaviors in order to maximize the benefits of the surgery.
+The surgeon is NOT changing your brain, your thoughts, or your emotions (although there are some interesting research and evidence that there are some changes in the brain that occur after surgery), but at the end of the day, individuals who choose to have bariatric surgery need to work on their behaviors in order to maximize the benefits of the surgery.
 The surgeon will do her/his job, but now it is time for you to do your job.

 ABOUT THE AUTHORRachel Goldman, PhD, FTOS is a licensed psychologist in NYC.
 Dr. Rachel is the Clinical Assistant Professor, Department of Psychiatry at NYU School of Medicine.
 She completed her Pre-Doctoral Clinical Internship in Behavioral Medicine and Post-Doctoral Fellowship in Obesity and Bariatric Surgery.
 She is on many professional committees & speaks at national conferences on the behavioral aspects of obesity and weight management.